 Cankers

 Cankers are dead sections of bark.
-Cankers form when fungi and bacteria infect a tree through an open wound, such as a recently cut branch.
+They form when fungi and bacteria infect a tree through an open wound, such as a recently cut branch.
 When bacteria and fungi make their way inside, they cause stress to the tree, resulting in a canker.
-A skilled tree specialist can prune away some cankers from your tree and seal off others.
-Since bacteria that can lead to cankers are most active in the fall and early spring, it is best to prune during other seasons.

 Decay